-Providers are pa entity. tid by a managed care entity or entities for services that are included in the state's contract with the Specify how proventities. viders are paid for the services (if any) not included in the state's contract with managed care
+Providers are pentity. paid by a managed care entity or ent ities for services that are included in the state's contract with the Specify how prentities. roviders are paid for the services (if a ny) not included in the state's contract with managed care